Our Team

 Franz Cartwright, MSc, is founder and president of CATH Associates, Inc., provider of construction management and owner representation services.
 Prior to founding CATH, Franz engaged in structural design and construction across the US, as well as Guatemala, Hong Kong, Egypt, Indonesia, the Philippines, and Saudi Arabia.
 With over 30 years of diversified and practical experience with numerous building systems, he has managed commercial, industrial, institutional, and residential projects of various sizes and levels of complexity, providing keen insight into the financial planning of complex projects.
 In conjunction with realistic scheduling of interacting factors, he emphasizes budgeting and cost control.
 With a B.Arch. from the University of Illinois at Chicago and MS in civil and structural engineering from Northwestern University, he has also studied international business at the University of Chicago.

-Matthew Charlton, PhD, is an experienced nonprofit leader and fundraiser who teaches at Belmont University and works as a regional philanthropy officer for foundations for the American Red Cross.
+Matthew Charlton, PhD, is an experienced nonprofit leader and fundraiser who teaches at Belmont University and works as the vice president for philanthropy and development at the Virginia United Methodist Foundation.
 He has served as a major gift officer for a capital campaign, and has consulted on administrative issues, strategy and priority setting, and organizational storytelling.
 An ordained clergyperson in the United Methodist Church, he serves both in local churches and as an executive supporting higher education-related programs around the world, and leads the Oxford Institute Foundation, a global fund supporting the work of emerging scholars.
-Matt holds a PhD in theological studies from Garrett Evangelical Theological Seminary, and master’s degrees in both divinity and arts in religion from Vanderbilt University.
-Currently completing a master’s degree in strategic communication and leadership at Belmont University, he is a research fellow at Stellenbosch University in South Africa, and was previously appointed as a research associate at Wesley House in Cambridge.
+Matt holds a PhD in theological studies from Garrett Evangelical Theological Seminary, and master’s degrees in divinity and arts in religion from Vanderbilt University, as well as a master’s degree in strategic communication and leadership from Belmont University.
+He is a research fellow at Stellenbosch University in South Africa, and was previously appointed as a research associate at Wesley House in Cambridge.

 Ashley Ramchandani, MPP, assists organizations in reimagining their operations by coupling change leadership with comprehensive communication strategies.
 She also helps organizations understand their cultures, developing strategies to incorporate cultural change alongside implementation of strategic plans; operational effectiveness measures; performance improvement; financial management; and diversity, equity, and inclusion (DEI) action plans.
 Her work in the nonprofit and educational sectors includes evaluating the governance structures, operations, financial management, and performance of 501(c)(3)s and cultural institutions.
 With expertise in strategic planning, organizational design, and business process redesign, she advises clients on management and governance, DEI initiatives, stakeholder engagement, and risk management.
 Ashley has a master in public policy studies from the University of Chicago and a BA in criminal behavior studies from Transylvania University.